INI Converter

 timeout=1e3

-With Last declaration wins, Parser Trace marks the second mode line as replacing the previous value. enabled becomes a boolean, while timeout stays a string because scientific notation is outside the simple decimal rule.
+With Last declaration wins, the second mode replaces the first. enabled becomes a boolean, while timeout stays a string because scientific notation is outside the simple decimal rule.
+The semicolon note in the first mode value would have stayed part of the value if that line had won.

 [server]